hyperledger-archives/grid-rfcs/text/0000-location.md

 Locations are managed by submitting transactions to Hyperledger Grid, which will process them with the Grid Location smart contract.
 The following transactions are supported:
-- LocationCreate - create a Location and store it in state.
+- `LocationCreateAction` - create a Location and store it in state.
-- LocationUpdate - update (replace) the properties of a Location already in state.
+- `LocationUpdateAction` - update (replace) the properties of a Location already in state.
-- LocationDelete - remove a Location from state.
+- `LocationDeleteAction` - remove a Location from state.

-_*Disclaimer: LocationDelete is a potentially hazardous operation and needs to be done with care._
+_*Disclaimer: `LocationDeleteAction` is a potentially hazardous operation and needs to be done with care._